suvedeisoyol/ML/README.md

 # Insurance Price Predcition Model

-Here I included my contribution of my Statistical Analysis with larger dataset along with experimenting with different models and I also illustrated performance of each model in comparison
+This was Group Project organized by MLDS club in Fall 2024.
+In this repostory, I included my work of Statistical Analysis, ETA, and Feature engineering as well as model performance illustration.
+Please visit file:
 Testing_model_on_Dataset2.ipynb